tigera-cs/Calico-Enterprise-Networking-Training/README.md

 # Kubernetes Networking Training
-This is the hands-on lab guide for Calico Enterprise Networking Training.
+This is the hands-on lab guide for Calico Networking Training.

 ## Lab setup